Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      7. As compatibility profile for the TLS encryption the ingest source SHOULD support the mozzilla intermediate compatibility profile [=MozillaTLS=].
-     8. In case of an authentication error HTTP 403 response, the ingest source SHALL retry establishing the [=Connection=] within a fixed time period with updated authentication credentials, when
+     8. In case of an authentication error confirmed by an HTTP 403 response, the ingest source SHALL retry establishing the [=Connection=] within a fixed time period with updated authentication credentials, when